- By Industry

 - Cribl Cloud Login

 If your machine data does not contain sensitive information, you don’t really need to read this – you got it all figured out.
 Just stop here and go back to surfing the interwebs or…maybe you want to check again?! 🙂

 If you’re still reading, you know that while your machine data is vital for your operations/security analytics, depending on the source, you may have sensitive information coming in.
 This could be names, locations, addresses, IDs etc., and if you don’t guard it properly, your organization may be exposed to major risk.
 Most customers that we talk to do one or both of the following to minimize that risk:

-In the latest version of Cribl LogStream 1.3 we added support for another fundamental option in dealing with sensitive data; real-time encryption.
+In the latest version of Cribl LogStream 1.3 we added support for another fundamental option in dealing with sensitive data: real-time information encryption.
 If your machine data analytics system is Splunk, you can now do field-level encryption in real-time and decrypt on retrieval using Roles and Capabilities.